Where Passion Meets Purpose

 Special Needs Trust

-A Special Needs Trust (SNT) is a trust that allows individuals with disabilities to utilize the assets held in the trust, while maintaining their eligibility for essential means-tested public benefit programs, such as Supplemental Security Income (SSI) or Medicaid.
+A Special Needs Trust (SNT) is a trust which allows individuals with disabilities to utilize the assets held in the trust, while maintaining their eligibility for essential means-tested public benefit programs, such as Supplemental Security Income (SSI) or Medicaid.
 Recipients of SSI and Medicaid are restricted by the amount of income and assets accumulated over a period of time.
 Exceeding these income and asset thresholds could disqualify a disabled beneficiary from receiving these public benefits in the future.

-The SNT is commonly used to receive an inheritance or the proceeds from a personal injury settlement on behalf of the disabled individual.
-By placing these funds into the trust, the disabled beneficiary can maintain their public benefit eligibility and use the trust assets to supplement the care or services not covered by these public benefit programs.
+The SNT is commonly used to receive an inheritance or the proceeds from a legal settlement on behalf of the disabled individual.
+By placing these funds into the SNT, the disabled beneficiary can maintain their public benefit eligibility and use the trust assets to supplement the care or services not covered by these public benefit programs.
 This type of trust may be established by the parent, grandparent, legal guardian, or court, for the sole benefit of the disabled beneficiary who, by law, must be under 65 years old.

-Pooled Special Needs Trusts
+Pooled Special Needs Trust

 Though assets are “pooled”, every beneficiary has their own account.
 At no point would one beneficiary be entitled to another’s trust assets.
 The process of establishing a Pooled Trust account often does not require a lawyer, can be completed in a short period of time, and is far more affordable than retaining an attorney to draft an SNT.
 The Pooled Trust is also a sole benefit trust that can be established by the beneficiary, their parents, grandparents, legal guardian, or court for a disabled person of any age.